LNG in South Africa

 Put yourself into South Africa and you might be forgiven if you have an eerie feeling of isolation.
 All their neighbors are economic minnows compared to them, so they have no real peers to coast with.

-In such a situation you might think that South Africa has all incentives on earth to make itself look like a big, sweet ice cream on a hot summer day for LNG exporters.
+In such a situation you might think that South Africa has all the incentives on earth to make itself look like a big, sweet ice cream on a hot summer day for LNG exporters.
 Except that, they don’t.

 Let’s face it.
 If you start a project there today, you might look at 10 years of Business Development before you come even close to something resembling an FID.

 However, the country is also on its knees, energetically at least.
-Up until a year ago high oil prices gave the government the lure of shale potential but that has firmly gone away since the oil price dropped to much less nauseating altitudes.
+Up until a year ago, high oil prices gave the government the lure of shale potential but that has firmly gone away since the oil price dropped to much less nauseating altitudes.
 Their existing refineries and synfuel plants are all leftovers from Apartheid and are creaking.
 The swelling population needs ever more energy.
 And this new energy cannot be as filthy as the old coal blocks anymore.
 South Africans have discovered the value of breathable air.

 So, someone will have to chip in and make something happen.

 A couple of companies are in the process of evaluating options.
-The best location for any import terminal would undoubtedly be Richards Bay as its the gate to Kwa-Zulu Natal and also one of the closest ports to the economically important Gauteng region.
-The port is large and deep water and is used to large vessels.
+The best location for any import terminal would undoubtedly be Richards Bay as it is the gate to Kwa-Zulu Natal and also one of the closest ports to the economically important Gauteng region.
+The port is large and deep water and is used for large vessels.
 Besides, some really large electricity producers such as aluminum smelters are there and it’s also at the end of the only gas pipeline South Africa has bringing gas to the south.

 This could be reversed leaving more gas in the economically important region in the north while supplying KZN with LNG.
 That’s a double whammy then.
-Besides, Transnet would sure appreciate the optimization revenue from such a deal.
+Besides, Transnet would surely appreciate the optimization revenue from such a deal.

 There are other places and Capetown (or the nearby Saldhana Bay) sure provides some spectacular backdrop but the total market is much smaller.
 One might want to start with something big and splashy when he goes bringing LNG from far away.